 What is supplemental melatonin useful for?

 If we all are destined to produce less melatonin with aging, the question becomes whether or not supplemental melatonin is beneficial.

 Let’s get “sleep” out of the way first, as a topic, since this is what most people think of in regards to melatonin.

 Melatonin is often promoted as a supplement to take when you can’t sleep — advertised as the sleep hormone.
 A review of 35 randomized controlled trials showed that melatonin helps a little with sleep-onset insomnia, but that it isn’t a huge effect.[ref]

 The exception to the ‘not a huge effect’ is for people who have delayed-sleep phase disorder.
 For this minority of people, supplemental melatonin can have a significant effect on shifting the timing of sleep and decrease sleep latency significantly.[ref]

-Additionally, melatonin has shown to help sleep quality and insomnia in elderly people.[ref]
+Additionally, melatonin helps sleep quality and insomnia in elderly people.[ref]

 Melatonin is linked to Alzheimer’s disease in several important ways:

 - Pineal calcification is greater in Alzheimer’s patients than age-matched controls without dementia.[ref]